Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Some instances migrate their domains.
 If the old instance was already deemed worthy of a suspension and the new instance maintains the same staff with no visible attempt to change its reputation, then I deem the new location to be as block-worthy as the old location and make an override.
 It's the same bad actors under a different banner.

+### Retractions

+A separate list exists for retractions from my tier0.csv list.
+I don't add entries to my retractions list when I remove dead instances, or when an admin on a removed instance prefers not to be included in it (some wish to remain less prominent).

 ## Intended use

 The original goal was to make a blocklist appealing to instances with a more laid-back moderation approach, so that they would actually implement a decent blocklist and limit the reach of the worst actors.
 Unfortunately, the final `tier0.csv` blocklist is 350+ entries; this is still a bit much for the moderate instances.